amensah1511/Mensahs_Portfolio/README.md

 Involves collecting data and information and ensuring it satisfies necessary parameters.

 ## Data Collection
 Data was collected from Motivate International Inc., which provided it under this [license](https://divvybikes.com/data-license-agreement).
 The dataset consists of rides recorded throughout each month of 2024.
-You can access the data here:
+You can access the data here: [Trip Data] https://divvy-tripdata.s3.amazonaws.com/index.html